gianjl/camunda-angular/README.md

 ## Example
 Within this project you can find some example task forms that were defined for an example process.
-The example process can be found in the folder `examples/myprocess`.
+The example processes can be found in the folder `examples/myprocess`.
-The forms can be found in `src/components/forms/myprocess`.
+The forms can be found in `src/components/forms/`.

 ## How to use
 This project can be seen as an example implementation or as a starting point for your custom Tasklist.
-As it uses standard react mechanisms it should be very easy for a React developer to adapt and change or reuse the code.
+It offers also examples for the Camunda API usage.

 ### How to run the example process